jflamy/jfirmata_experiment/INSTRUCTIONS.md

 The format for configuration files is documented [here](https://github.com/jflamy/owlcms-firmata/blob/v24/diagrams/CONFIGURATION.md) .

-> [!IMPORTANT]
+> [!NOTE]
 >
+> The configuration files are NOT changed or updated by subsequent installations.
+>
+> You can delete configuration files you don't need, and you can rename the files to whatever you want.
+>
-> The configuration files are NOT changed by subsequent installations.
-You can therefore keep your files there when updating the program.
-If you want to get the default configuration files again, you need to delete the devices directory and restart the program.
+> If you want to get the default configuration files again, you need to delete the devices directory and restart the program (make a copy of your old files just in case).

 ## Running the Program